Hog Island, Philadelphia

-Hog Island is the historic name of an area southeast of Tinicum Township, Pennsylvania along the Delaware River, to the west of the mouth of the Schuylkill River.
-Philadelphia International Airport now sits on the land that was once Hog Island.
+Hog Island is the historic name of an area southeast of Tinicum Township, Pennsylvania, United States, along the Delaware River, to the west of the mouth of the Schuylkill River.
+Part of Philadelphia International Airport now occupies Hog Island and the infilled channel behind it.
+It was the site of a major shipyard during World War I; sandwiches made for workers there may be the origin of the name "hoagie".